Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: Introduction

 \section{Introduction}

 Among diverse non-Fickian transport behaviors observed in all fields of Science, heavy tailed spatial concentration profiles recorded on chemical species, living cells or organisms, suggest displacements more rapid than the classical Advection Diffusion Equation (ADE) predicts \citep{Clarke_etal_GroundWat2005,Wheatcraft-Tyler_WRR1988,Metzler-Klafter_JPA2004,Clark_etal_Ecology1999,Fedotov-Iomin_PRL2007}.
-Such super-dispersive phenomena are observed often enough to deserve adapted models as the fractional partial differential equations applied by several authors \citep{Deng_etal_JHE2004,Benson_etal_TiPM2001,Benson_etal_WRR2000,Schumer_etal_WRR2001,Kelly_WRR019748} to mass transport in rivers and underground porous media.
-Many tracer tests in these media are accurately represented by the more general conservation equation
+Such super-dispersive phenomena include plumes that lack finite second moment, or whose mean and peak do not coincide (see \citep{Benson_etal_TiPM2001}).
+Possible explanations may be large scale heterogeneity or multiple coupling between many simple sub-systems which separately would not exhibit such abnormalities.
+Similar strange behaviors are observed often enough to suggest exploring alternative models as fractional partial differential equations.
+It turns out that \citep{Deng_etal_JHE2004,Benson_etal_TiPM2001,Benson_etal_WRR2000,Schumer_etal_WRR2001,Kelly_WRR019748} many tracer tests in rivers and underground porous media are accurately represented by the more general conservation equation